 The motto for this annual winter fundraiser is "It’s not just an event, it’s an experience.”
 So if you’re looking for something to do that’s simultaneously chilly and heart-warming, look no further than the Maryland State Police Polar Bear Plunge.
 “Plungers” take a dunk in the frigid waters of the Chesapeake Bay at Sandy Point State Park to benefit Special Olympics Maryland.

-6 Winter Wonderland Canal Walk on the C&O Canal Towpath, Potomac (January)
+8 Winter Wonderland Canal Walk on the C&O Canal Towpath, Potomac (January 16, 2016)

 Join 100-plus walkers from the Seneca Valley Sugarloafers Volksmarch Club on an 11K trail from Carderock Park to Olmsted Island at Great Falls.
 At this January walk on the towpath, take in sites that include three locks, a lock house and the Great Falls Overlook of the Potomac River.

-8 Eagle Festival, Cambridge (March)
+9 Eagle Festival, Cambridge (mid-March 2016)